Amirtesh/Amirtesh/README.md

-# Hi, I'm Amiresh 👋
+# Hi, I'm Amirtesh Raghuram 👋

 I am passionate about **Machine Learning**, **Deep Learning**, and **Bioinformatics**.
 Currently, I am pursuing a **B.Tech in Biotechnology** from **VIT Vellore** (2nd year), where I am honing my skills in both computational and biological sciences.